R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 #### Adding logs to enclaves

-To add logs to an enclave, you have a couple of options.
+To add logs to an enclave, you can use:

-1. You can use the [in-memory filesystem](persistence.md) to retain your logs in memory and then export them occasionally to a trusted client or another enclave.
+1. The [in-memory filesystem](persistence.md) to retain your logs in memory and then export them occasionally to a trusted client or another enclave.

-2. You can use the [persisted filesystem](persistence.md) to persist your logs.
+2. The [persisted filesystem](persistence.md) to persist your logs.
 When you want to analyze the logs, you need to send the logs from the enclave to a trusted client.

 Alternatively, in sensitive applications, you can decide that nobody should receive the logs when in release mode.